my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 Det kan *muligens* være det beste resultat<span class="env-green">et</span> vi kan oppnå.
 → It might possibly be the best result we can achieve.

+Det er s*tørre sjanse <span class="env-green">for</span> at* de slutter i jobben innen fire år.
+→ There is a larger chance that they quit job within four years.

 --------------------------------------------------------------------------------